valentynkt/BackendGarden/content/ADHD people need stimulation to find motivation.md

 * new or novel
 * personally interesting

 **This need for stimulation is not a choice**.
-It's the only way for an ADHD brain to "work" since [[ADHD Motivation|it can't otherwise connect the dopamine brain reward with an action]].
+It's the only way for an ADHD brain to "work" since [[Finding motivation for someone with ADHD can be very difficult|it can't otherwise connect the dopamine brain reward with an action]].

 Other coping mechanisms, such as [[ADHD Stimulant Medication|stimulant medication]] and [[Excercise for ADHD motivation issues|exercise]] can help people with ADHD-based motivational issues.